In recent years, the incidence of some form of cancer in women of reproductive age has increased.

-GnRH agonists (gonatropin-releasing hormone) are injected two weeks before starting pelvic radiation therapy or chemotherapy.
-It is based on the use of hormonal medications that have a prolonged action and that will cause a woman to go through menopause for a short time.
+GnRH agonists (gonadotropin-releasing hormone) are injected two weeks before starting pelvic radiation therapy or chemotherapy.
+It is based on the use of hormonal medications that have prolonged action and that will cause a woman to go through menopause for a short time.

 Ovarian suppression is an experimental procedure, i.e. a technique without proven efficacy and safety.
 Since more research is still needed, it is recommended to combine it with an egg or embryo vitrification technique.